 Born in the middle of the vats, with a bunch of grapes in his hand, Sébastien succeeded his father in 2010....

 43, Alsace,Alsace Grand Cru,Crémant d'Alsace,0

 70 plots of land managed on a case-by-case basis according to their characteristics and their terroir: madness or work of art?
 With all their talents as world citizens, Thomas and Paul Rieflé advocate a philosopher....Lire plus Learn more

-The roots of the Rieflé family go back very far in the history and culture of the Rhine.
-Its identity is based on the spirit of the beautiful winegrower's house built in Pfaffenheim in 1609, next to the magnificent church with a 13th century choir, a jewel of Romanesque architecture.
+The roots of the Rieflé family go deep into the history and culture of the Rhine.
+Its identity is nourished by the spirit of the beautiful winegrowers' house built in Pfaffenheim in 1609, right next to the magnificent church with its 13th century choir, a jewel of Romanesque architecture.

-The two sons of the Rieflé family, Thomas and Paul, joined the estate in 2010.
-The latter, sensitive to humanist and civic values, have decided to apply in concrete terms the famous quote from Saint-Exupéry: "we do not inherit the land of our ancestors, we borrow it from our children".
-In this spirit of respect for the land, they have therefore developed the entire vineyard into Organic Agriculture.
+The two sons of the Rieflé family - Thomas and Paul - joined the estate in 2010.
+The latter, sensitive to humanist and civic values, have decided to apply the famous quote of Saint-Exupéry: "We do not inherit the earth from our ancestors, we borrow it from our children".
+In this spirit of respect for the earth, they have therefore converted the entire vineyard to Organic Agriculture.

-Being a winegrower in the 21st century means knowing how to preserve the human being and the precision of his actions at the heart of the creation of great wines.
+Being a winegrower in the 21st century means knowing how to place the human being and precision at the centre of the creation of great wines.
 This approach to viticulture is a guarantee of sustainability in a globalized world.

 The vineyard is fragmented into more than 70 plots of land, each treated on a case-by-case basis, according to their respective characteristics.
 The aim is to create a link between each cuvée and its terroir.
 To achieve this, the fragile balance of the soil must be preserved by alternating ploughing, natural grassing and composting.